Reference guide A to Z of Abrasive Wheels terminology

 Speak the language of safe Abrasive Wheels.

-From biomechanics to the risk assessment for abrasive wheels, master the terminology used by the HSA and every Irish workplace.
+From EN 12413 markings to the ring test, master the terminology used by the HSA and every Irish workplace.

 • Clear plain-English definitions